What is Title I?

 - Discussing with your student’s teacher and parent organizations other ideas for parent involvement

-“The vision of the Weymouth Public Schools is educational excellence for every Weymouth student; Students graduate from Weymouth Public Schools with the academic skills, knowledge and mindsets necessary to succeed in college and career and are prepared to tackle and solve the most important problems in our local and global community.”
+“The vision of the Weymouth Public Schools is educational excellence for every Weymouth student; Students graduate from Weymouth Public Schools with the academic knowledge, social emotional skills, and growth mindset necessary to succeed in college and career and are prepared to tackle and solve the most important problems in our local and global community.”